SaabirMohamed/HandyScripts/README.md

 #### This is what the script does

 * creates the module with angular cli's routing flag [basically this : ng g m home --routing]
-* creates a component which acts as the default loaded component inside the new lazy laoded module [ng g c modules/home]
+* creates a component which acts as the default loaded component inside the new lazy loaded module [ng g c modules/home]
-* appends the default app-routing.module.ts file with the constructed string for a lazy loaded module.
+* appends the default app-routing.module.ts file with the constructed string for a lazy loaded module's route path. so you dont h...a...v...e  t..o  t...y...p...e  o...u...t  s...o  m...u...c...h boilerplate code.

  ```
  { path: 'home', loadChildren: 'modules/home/home.module#HomeModule'} // back in the day I had to manually do this for each module.